 Chevrolet Will Delete Offensive Comment From Video

-DETROIT (AP) _ A video presentation made for Chevrolet dealers will be edited to delete a reference to foreign pickup trucks with a term of contempt for homosexuals, a Chevrolet executive said.
+DETROIT (AP) _ A video clip that refers to foreign pickup trucks by a term of contempt for homosexuals will be deleted from a product exhibit for Chevrolet dealers, General Motors Corp. said.

-The presentation made from 90 hours of taped interviews with 500 Chevrolet owners, contains one from a farmer who says he prefers full-size pickups.
+The video presentation, composed of clips from 90 hours of taped interviews with 500 Chevrolet owners, contains one from a farmer who says he prefers full-size pickups.

 ″There isn’t no foreign company that makes any decent working pickup.
 It’s either going to be big, or some little faggot truck,″ the farmer said.

-Bierly said that interview will be deleted when an edited version of the clip is used for training or auto shows.
+He said the clip will be deleted when an edited version of the exhibit is used for training or auto shows.

-About 6,000 Chevrolet dealers and salespeople last month went through an exhibit in Nashville, Tenn. where the clip was shown.
+About 6,000 Chevrolet dealers and salespeople went through the exhibit in Nashville, Tenn., last month.